What is HoloViz, really?#

 A bit.
 Some historical context will probably help make this clear.
 Over the past 30 years or so, visualization packages and developers have been organized into two mostly non-overlapping camps dealing with either scientific visualization or information visualization.
 SciVis primarily focuses on data that is situated in the 3D space of the real world, and it thus uses variants of the three-dimensional rendering algorithms made to represent the real world in computer graphics.
 InfoVis primarily focuses on representing more abstract information that can be laid out in any number of ways, and for practical reasons it tends to use 2D representations where it is simple to show axes and other tools to explicitly indicate mappings from the page onto the underlying data coordinates.

-HoloViz currently focuses on the packages and applications from the InfoVis domain, and thus primarily supports two-dimensional plotting and layouts.
-There is some limited three-dimensional rendering in HoloViz provided by Matplotlib and Plotly, but HoloViz does not currently include comprehensive support for 3D visualizations, virtual reality, augmented reality, and related topics.
+HoloViews and hvPlot currently focus on the packages and applications from the InfoVis domain, and thus primarily supports two-dimensional plotting and layouts.
+There is some limited three-dimensional rendering in HoloViz provided by Matplotlib and Plotly, but HoloViews does not currently include comprehensive support for 3D visualizations, virtual reality, augmented reality, and related topics.
 See the HoloViz Roadmap if you would like to help broaden its coverage of these topics, or else consider using complementary packages like MayaVi, VTK, IPyVolume, and Vaex (a 3D-capable version of Datashader).
 Several of those tools can be used with Panel, which can help you integrate 3D visualizations from other sources into your HoloViz layout or application.

-Native GUI apps (only browser-based approaches are included so far)
+Native GUI apps (mostly only browser-based approaches are included so far)

 Domain-specific toolkits and analyses (not suitable for HoloViz, but can be in affiliated repos)